 OnePlus has made the launch date official, the OnePlus 9 will be revealed on March 23 starting at 10 AM Eastern time.
 Full details regarding how you'll be able to watch along are still coming.

 The only potential wrench in the works for the OnePlus 9 launch event is a new rumor that Apple will be holding its own event that day, if that becomes official OnePlus could potentially move its launch up to avoid directly conflicting with the Apple event.

 OnePlus 9 price

-There have been no credible rumors as of yet regarding the pricing for the OnePlus 9, but we can come up with a reasonable estimate based on the company’s past pricing.
+There have been no credible rumors regarding the pricing for the OnePlus 9, but we can come up with a reasonable estimate based on the company’s past pricing.
 OnePlus has dramatically raised its prices in recent years, much to the chagrin of many early fans who liked the affordable cost and “no compromises” mantra, regardless of whether some compromises were being made.

 Back in 2018, the OnePlus 6 debuted for just $529.
 Two years later, the OnePlus 8 was up to $699, and the OnePlus 8 Pro went right in with Samsung and Apple at $899.
 The OnePlus 8T then inched up a bit higher than the OnePlus 8 at $749.

 In light of Samsung’s big price reduction this year, it would be a shock if OnePlus opted to raise its prices again, especially more than $50.
 If it can hold the line at $699 and $899 for the OnePlus 9 and OnePlus 9 Pro, respectively, that will likely give it a reasonable price advantage over Samsung.
 Rumors of a OnePlus 9 R/E/Lite (theories on the naming vary) also persist with a potential price at around $600, which could be a real difference-maker.